openmc-dev/openmc/docs/source/usersguide/input.rst

   :color:
     Keyword for plot coloring.
 This can only be either ``cell`` or ``mat``, which colors regions by cells and materials, respectively.
+For voxel plots, this determines which id (cell or material) is associated with each position.

     *Default*: ``cell``